 COMMISSION ACTION: COMMISSIONER WAGNER MADE THE MOTION TO DENY THE APPEAL AND UPHOLD THE HEARING OFFICER'S DECISION TO DENY CONDITIONAL USE PERMIT NO. 1298376 AND SITE DEVELOPMENT PERMIT NO. 1319996.
 Commissioner Austin seconded the motion.
 The motion failed by a vote of 3-2-2 with Commissioners Haase, Austin and Wagner voting yea and with Commissioners Quiroz and Whalen voting nay and with Commissioners Golba and Peerson absent; COMMISSIONER QUIROZ MADE THE MOTION TO UPHOLD THE APPEAL AND REVERSE HEARING OFFICER'S DECISION TO APPROVE CONDITIONAL USE PERMIT NO. 1298376 AND SITE DEVELOPMENT PERMIT NO. 1319996 WITH CONDITIONS.
 Commissioner Whalen seconded the motion.
-The motion failed by a vote of 2-3-2 with Commissioners Quiroz and Whalen voting yea and with Commissioners Haase, Austin and Wagner voting nay and with Commissioners Golba and Peerson absent.
-(The motion automatically trailed to the next meeting, July 9, 2015, as unfinished business.)
+The motion failed by a vote of 2-3-2 with Commissioners Golba and Peerson absent.
+(The motion failed by a vote of 2-3-2 with commissioners Golba and Peerson absent.
+July 9, 2015, as unfinished business.)